 Some of the popular dishes in Goa during Christmas are Bebinca, Neureos, Dodol, and Bath.
 These dishes can be tried at the popular bakeries in Panjim, Mapusa, Candolim, and Margao to be precise.

-4. Attend a Christmas Eve dance
+4. Attend A Christmas Eve Dance

 Goa boasts of a nightlife that fewer places can even fancy!
 On a regular day, especially during the month of December, Goa is lit with party lovers rocking the dancefloor.
-What’s special during the Christmas is the exciting vibes, great bonhomie and sparkling decorations around.
+What’s special during Christmas eve in Goa is the exciting vibes, great bonhomie and sparkling decorations around.
 The trance party, techno parties, and rave party in places like Vagator and Anjuna are a must-attend in Goa on the special occasion.

 Jive, waltz or fox-trot to the local bands would compel you to sway to their tunes.
 Those retro numbers and Konkani numbers are just too good for the grand occasion.

-5. Enjoy the Christmas evening with a Mandovi River Cruise
+5. Mandovi River Cruise

-Take up a river cruise or arrange a private boat party with your friends, the Christmas is the ideal time to flock to Goa.
+Take up a river cruise or arrange a private boat party with your friends, Christmas is the ideal time to flock to Goa.
 As you take up a river cruise in Mandovi River you get to experience the magical Christmas evening like never before.
 An evening spent while cruising on the waters during Christmas celebration in Goa is indeed special.

 If you are with your beloved you can indeed plan a romantic candlelight dinner.
 Go ahead and book a slot for yourself.

-6. Burn the Old Man
+6. Burn The Old Man

 Burning of the Old Man – the effigies made of stuffed old clothes & hay is a popular Goan tradition in which the locals burn the effigy which marks bidding goodbye to the old year and welcoming the new year.
 The locals, as they burn the effigy, share the tales and enjoy a glass of Feni – the traditional Goan drink.